 In 2016, the Federal Bureau of Investigations (FBI) estimates that 1,248,185 violent crimes were committed in the U.S., which represents a 4.1% increase from 2015.
 Moreover, in the same year, the Arizona Department of Public Safety reported that 27,704 violent crimes were committed in Arizona alone.
 Although the term “violent crimes” encompasses multiple types of criminal offenses, these statistics demonstrate that every year millions of Americans are charged with a violent crime.

 In fact, it is estimated that a violent crime occurs every 13 minutes and 19 seconds in Arizona, but not everyone accused of committing a crime is guilty.
 Some people were just in the wrong place at the wrong time.
-Others simply had a lapse in judgement, but given the harsh sentences imposed on violent criminals, you should always hire an aggressive criminal defense attorney in Tucson to represent you if you have been charged with a violent crime.
+Others simply had a lapse in judgment, but given the harsh sentences imposed on violent criminals, you should always hire an aggressive Tucson criminal defense attorney to represent you if you have been charged with a violent crime.

 What Offenses are Considered Violent Crimes?

 Many criminal offenses are considered violent crimes, but when you think of the term violence, you generally associate it with physical contact with another person.
 However, the mere act of threatening an individual is considered criminal offense.
 Under A.R.S § 13-1203(A), assault is defined in multiple contexts.

 In Arizona, assault has multiple meanings, and the circumstances surrounding how the crime occurred will determine the crime classification that the assault charge falls under and thus, the potential sentence that could be imposed.
 The crime classification and legal description of each form of assault is listed below:

 - Class one misdemeanor assault: intentionally, knowingly or recklessly causing any physical injury to another person